nonoo/kappanhang/README.md

 as new console log lines.
 This is also the case if a Unix/VT100 terminal is not available.

+### Hotkeys

+Currently the only supported hotkey is `l` (listen), which toggles audio stream playback to the default sound device.
+This is useful for quickly listening into the audio stream coming from the server (the transceiver).
+Note that audio will be played to the previously created virtual sound card regardless of this setting.

 ## Authors

 - Norbert Varga HA2NON [nonoo@nonoo.hu](mailto:nonoo@nonoo.hu)